jeffersonmwanaut/Zana/README.md

         Router::get(
             '/hello-world', // The route or URI
-            'Main\Controller\MainController#helloWorld', // The controller or callback that will process the URI and render the web page
+            'Main\Controller\MainController#helloWorld', // The controller or callback that will process the URI and render the page
             'HELLO_WORLD' // The route name
         );
     }